How Biofilms Work

 iStockphoto/Thinkstock

-At first glance, it's not clear what dental plaque, the persistent slime in your shower drain and a slippery submerged rock have in common besides the fact that they can be a headache -- or in some cases a toothache -- to remove.
+At first, it's not clear what dental plaque, the persistent slime in your shower drain and a slippery submerged rock have in common besides the fact that they can be a headache — or toothache — to remove.
 To the naked eye, it's nearly impossible to see what's responsible for these lined surfaces.

 If you look closer, with the help of a microscope, you'll realize these slimy aggregations are anything but dull.
-Instead, they're often diverse, tiny communities of living microorganisms bound in a matrix, or a thick, adhesive substance.
+Each biofilm consists of tiny communities of diverse living microorganisms bound together in a thick adhesive matrix.
 Who would've guessed the grimy buildup in your toilet bowl is a complex clump of living, communicating cells?

 Advertisement